netcam22/health-data-vue/README.md

 I was unsure about whether using media queries would be acceptable in such a task.
 If so, I might have changed font and chart sizes for devices other than the iPad Pro it is intended for.
 I decided to compromise and apply the defined font sizes, while making the charts responsive to enable the layout to display effectively in the iPad pro.

+Having used stacked bar charts, I struggled to find a good way to add a title to the top of each bar.
+My method of only displaying the first data label and moving it above each bar did not seem to be a great solution.
+I wondered it if might have been preferable to create 4 different charts with the titles above each chart and then hide the legend for all except the top chart.
+This method would have also opened up the option to define a fixed height for each chart as specified.

 I did not have enough time to research a method for putting the call data in the centre of the donut chart.
 I would have liked to experiment with implementing this, given more time.

 ## What learnings will you carry forward?